-Follow the crowd to eco-friendly behaviourJanuary 3rd, 2013 in Psychology & Psychiatry
+Follow the crowd to eco-friendly behaviourJanuary 3, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Is it your New Year's resolution to be eco-friendly?
 Consult your friends first.

 A QUT Green Study of Brisbane residents has found that we're more likely to walk for transport and carry reusable bags if friends and family do.

 Research fellow Lee-Ann Wilson, from the Institute of Health and Biomedical Innovation (IHBI) at QUT, surveyed 1535 Brisbane and Moreton Bay residents to explore what motivated people to be eco-friendly.

 She set out to understand four 'environmentally friendly' behaviours: walking for transport, switching off lights, turning appliances off at the wall and shopping with reusable bags.

 Ms Wilson, who completed the research as part a PhD, found that people were more likely to be eco-friendly if their friends or neighbours were, and if they thought their family approved.